Authorize API requests using an ID token

 This authorization can be used for requests to the 10Duke Scale License Checkout API: for handling the license checkout flow in both enforced and metered consumption mode, and to retrieve information on the licenses that the license consumer has access to.

+The ID token is a JSON Web Token (JWT) that contains the details of the authenticated license consumer in a standard format.
 Your client application includes the ID token in the API request to authorize access to the API for the license consumer.
-10Duke Scale verifies the signature of the ID token using the identity provider’s public key.

 The scope of the authorization is limited to the licenses that the license consumer can access.
 No separate permissions are used.

-To help implement API authorization using ID tokens, you can use the 10Duke Scale SDKs and clients which provide support for handling the authentication flow with an identity provider to get an ID token, and for sending authorized requests that carry the ID token.
+To help with the implementation, you can use the 10Duke Scale SDKs and clients that provide support for sending authorized requests that carry the ID token.

 For background, see how to choose the right authorization method for your use case.